kuhlaid/dv-api-test/v5.13/README.md

 Switch the directory in the terminal to the location of the notebook file.

-`cd "/mnt/c/Users/pgale/University of North Carolina at Chapel Hill/TarcStudyDataRepository - Files/DataPull/364-dp/Note3/dv-api-test/v5.13"`
+`cd "/mnt/c/Users/pgale/OneDrive - University of North Carolina at Chapel Hill/TARC/Code/GitHubRepos/dv-api-test/v5.13"`

 Start the Jupyter server using Docker.